maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 - Cheryl Kolander. *A Silkworker's Notebook*, reproduction first edition.
 - Sara Lamb. *The Practical Spinner's Guide: Silk*.
 A great deep dive for one of my (sigh) favorite spins.
 - Judith MacKenzie. *The Practical Spinner's Guide: Rare Luxury Fibers*.
+- Ashley Martineau. *Spinning and Dyeing Yarn: The Home Spinner's Giude to Creating Traditional and Art Yarns*.
+Includes plans for a DIY spinning wheel from PVC pipe and similar materials; I have not done a test build.
 - Jillian Moreno. *Yarnitecture: A Knitter's Guide to Spinning:  Building Exactly the Yarn You Want*.
 My use of this is limited because I don't knit (and don't wish to); also focused on wool and similar spins.
 - Deborah Robson and Carol Ekarius. *The Fleece and Fiber Sourcebook: More Than 200 Fibers from Animal to Spun Yarn*.
 Terrifying and delightfully thorough.
 - Penny Walsh. *Spinning, Dyeing and Weaving: Essential Guide for Beginners*.
 Surprisingly informative in a very compact volume.

 ## Ply (magazine)
 - #9.
 Summer 2015. *Fine*.
+- #10.
+Autumn 2015. *Texture*.
 - #15.
 Winter 2016. *Plying*.
+- #25.
+Summer 2019. *Suspended Spindle*.
+- #31.
+Winter 2020. *Warmth*.
 - #34.
 Autumn 2021. *Consistency*.
 Hannah Sandler's "The Music Consistency Hypothesis."

 ## Spin Off (magazine)